aws-samples/eks-workshop/content/advanced/310_servicemesh_with_istio/routing.md

         subset: v1
 {{< /output >}}

+To test:

-To test, click **Sign in** from the top right corner of the page, and login using **jason** as user name with a blank password.
+- Click **Sign in** from the top right corner of the page.
+- Log in using **jason** as user name with a blank password.

 You will only see `reviews:v2` all the time.
 Others will see `reviews:v1`.

 ## Injecting an HTTP delay fault